 Today, we live in a world obsessed with marketing high-end products and services, so these once simple yet impactful words have fallen to the wayside, replaced by more flowery contenders with greater selling potential like “ultra-premium,” “exclusive” and “elite.”
 But the root of the word “good” is one that remains deeply compelling at its core and is representative of a time when simple, straightforward and real were the things that mattered most.
 When taking pride in the work and making the best product you could were more than enough reward.

 Other Brother Olive Oil is a brand of olive oil that harkens back to the “good” era, to a time when high quality crafted products did not feel the need to elaborate.
-From the vintage-inspired packaging, (Their everyday olive oil comes in a great little tin.), to the familial roots of the company, Other Brother Olive Oil is, as the label promises, “good goods.”
+From the vintage-inspired packaging from one of the best Packaging Supplies, (Their everyday olive oil comes in a great little tin.), to the familial roots of the company, Other Brother Olive Oil is, as the label promises, “good goods.”
 The olive oil itself is damn good, but the phrase extends to cofounders and creators Ben and Evan, who are good people from a good family with good hearts.
 And this goodness extends to their collective approach to both work and life.

 “If you’re passionate in what you do, the more connected you are,” says Evan.
 “It exudes [from what you make], and people can absorb it.
 We are proud of what we’re making.”